Grahic: NZ Herald, 2018

 In 1937 at the age of 25, Horace Trenchard was the guest of honour at a farewell party in Glenside.
 Horace was about to sail to the United Kingdom and take up a four year commission with the Air Ministry.
 At the time he was single.
 Former Glenside residents recall that his father had died before his birth and his mother was distressed at the thought of her only child, her husband’s name-sake, leaving home for armed service.

 Horace joined the Royal Air Force and died on 29 February 1940 undertaking a night training flight at Duxford, Cambridgeshire, England when his Spitfire crashed.
-The summarised account of the Court of Inquiry did not state the cause of the crash.

 Final resting place of Pilot Officer Horace Arthur Trenchard, Royal Air Force 40271, in 2018